SvenMichaelKlose/tre-json-schema-editor/README.md

 # Starting it up

 You need tré and docker-compose installed.
-The do
+Then do

 ~~~sh
 sudo docker-compose up -d